lorenzofox3/zora-dev-server/README.md

 ## Caching

-The browser comes with a variety of caches. zora-dev-server tries to take advantage of it to be the fastest as possible.
+Browsers come with a variety of caches. zora-dev-server tries to take advantage of it to be the fastest as possible.
 You should probably not deactivate the caches while developing, if a file is changed it will be detected.
 However, once you want to swap to another project we recommend to purge the caches especially if you use the same port.

 ## As part of CI